msaberai/IntelEdgeAI-Udacity/Lesson 5 - Deploying an Edge App.md

-# L5 - Deploying an Edge App
+# Lesson 5 - Deploying an Edge App

 In this lesson we'll cover: